Unfortunately, it’s a fact of life that your credit rating will be an essential aspect of your financial dealings.

 As we said, dealing with credit agreements and finance can be a real headache because of the language used.
 It can feel like picking up a book written in another language and trying to understand it.

-Unfortunately, nothing is going to change this because of the lengthy laws that govern finance and companies offering finance.
+Unfortunately, nothing will change this because of the lengthy laws governing finance and companies offering finance.

 The laws force companies to word things in ridiculously specific ways using language only lawyers understand.